 - Export your pages from InDesign as high resolution, full-sized JPEGs to a folder you’ll be able to find again.

-- I used a labeling system like “Cookbook Pages_” and then Adobe will auto number your pages when exporting.
+- Use a labeling system like “Cookbook Pages_” and Adobe will auto-number your pages when exporting.

 - Within your vendor dashboard, create your project by following the prompts given to you when getting started.
 You’ll be selecting book size, type (layflat or standard), cover, etc.